 This report is intended solely for the information and use of the board of directors and management of Philomath Fire and Rescue and the Oregon Secretary of State, and is not intended to be and should not be used by anyone other than these parties.

-squey + Co.
-P.C.
+Kante, Herdue, Blasquez a Co., P.C.
 Koontz, Perdue, Blasquez & Co., P.C.

-January 15, 2016
+December 5, 2016